urirmz/Portfolio/Spring, Hibernate, JPA and Mysql/Annotation cheat sheet.md

 		Join Point
 			When to apply code during program execution Pointcut
-			Expression for where advice should be applied Weaving+
+			Expression for where advice should be applied.
+			Pointcut expression pattern (* is a wildcard, .. is wildcard for parameters): "execution(modifiers? return-type declaringType? method-name throws?)"
+				Examples:
+					"execution(public void addAccount())"
+					"execution(public void com.aja.aop.repositories.AccountDAO.add*())"
+					"execution(* com.aja.aop.repositories.*.*(..))"
+			Pointcut expressions can be combined with the operators &&, || and !
+		Weaving
 			Connecting aspects to target objects to create an adviced object.
 			There are compile-time, load-time and runtime weaving, in which runtime has the lowest performance Advice types
 		Before
 			Runs before the method
-		After finally
-			Runs after the method
 		After returning
 			Runs after the method is finalized successfully After throwing
-			Runs after the method if an exception is thrown Around advice
+			Runs after the method if an exception is thrown After
+			Runs after the method no matter the result
+		Around advice
 			Runs before and after the method